alexander-schranz/composer-optional-dependencies/README.md

 I hope I could help to understand how to avoid optional dependencies and how to handle them with composer.

 If you have any feedback or questions add it to the Twitter Thread [here](https://twitter.com/alex_s_/status/1640429500763611153) or write an issue on [this](https://github.com/alexander-schranz/composer-optional-dependencies/issues/new) Repository.
+If you liked the article give it a star here or even retweet it :).

-Interested in other articles from me.
+Interested in other articles?
 Go to the [`alexander-schranz-article` topic](https://github.com/topics/alexander-schranz-article).